DevXShiva/Refer-And-Earn-Bot/README.md

 ---

-# 🛍️ SHEIN Referral & Coupon Telegram Bot
+# 🛍️ Referral & Coupon Telegram Bot

 A high-performance, asynchronous **Telegram Bot** designed to automate coupon distribution through a viral referral system.
 Built with Python and MongoDB, it features a robust admin panel and mandatory channel subscription (FSub) to boost your community growth.